watson-developer-cloud/assistant-toolkit/integrations/webchat/examples/web-chat-security-simple/README.md

 ### Running the JavaScript Example

 - After starting the server, open [http://localhost:3001/index.html](http://localhost:3001/index.html).
-- Open web chat and click or type "Send something secure".
+- Open web chat and click or type "What is my user ID?".
 - Click the login/logout button to log in or out of the site and use web chat to send "Send something secure" to see Watson Assistant get updated with the changing user ID.

 ## Setting up your own assistant